Presentation: Pregnancy at risk of haemophilia A

 - Carrier screening:

-- For invasive tests, an amniocentesis or chorionic villus sample, or fetal blood sample (in an EDTA tube) is required, as well as a sample from the mother to test for maternal cell contamination.
-For many of the tests, parental samples are also needed or are helpful.
+- For fetal sexing NIPD, a blood sample in a Streck tube is required.
+For invasive tests, an amniocentesis or chorionic villus sample or fetal blood sample (in an EDTA tube) is required as well as a sample from the mother to test for maternal cell contamination.
 Please refer to your local GLH for details of test request forms and where to send samples.
+For more information about different sample types, see Samples for genomic testing in rare disease.

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.